float3/float3.github.io/content/blog/post5.md

 ## Warning

 It's important to approach this process with caution:
-- Assume that this change is permanent.
+- Assume that this change is permanent, at least if you decide to flash the bootloader as well.
 - This procedure will flash ALL connected dongles.
 Be sure to remove any dongles that you do not wish to flash.

 ## Flashing the Firmware